Best Streaming Devices Android Central 2021

 Best Gaming Console for Streaming: Xbox Series X/S

-Of the current-generation video game consoles, the Xbox Series X/S is undoubtedly the best entertainment console overall, along with being a popular gaming console.
-Both versions can stream content in 4K and HDR, as well as Dolby Vision, though only the Series X comes with a physical Blu-ray Drive.
+Of the current-generation video game consoles, the Xbox Series X/S is undoubtedly the best entertainment console overall and a popular gaming console.
+Both versions can stream content in 4K and HDR and Dolby Vision, though only the Series X comes with a physical Blu-ray Drive.

 Obviously, you won't want to buy the Xbox Series X/S solely for streaming, as you can get similar streaming specs with any dongle for a fraction of the price of a gaming console.
 And other streaming devices do offer gaming services like Apple Arcade, Stadia, and GeForce Now.
 Yet none of those services match the comprehensive library of console games you get with a true gaming console.
 And of the consoles available today, Microsoft has done the best job of curating an excellent collection of streaming apps.